 NOTE: Measurement should use the Low Sensitivity setting on receiver.
 (Refer to Annex 10 for specific field strength requirements.)
+Alternatively, this can be checked by analyzing the field strength recording.

+09/18/2024 8200.48 Appendix D

-Appendix D. Non-Directional Beacon (NDB) Flight Inspection Standards a.
+Appendix D. Non-Directional Beacon (NDB) Flight Inspection Standards

+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for NDB facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 5, Non-directional beacon (NDB). - a.
 NDB coverage is determined by field strength measurements (rated coverage) or by a quality assessment (effective coverage) of factors such as signal strength, voice and identification, and cross-pointer activity.
-The use of either or both methods depend upon operational and engineering standards.

-1. Purpose.
-This appendix lists the minimum measurement standards for NDB facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 5, Non-directional beacon (NDB).

-b.
-Flight Program Operations does not use continuous recording of the data derived from a flight checks, recordings of both field strength and the quality of the bearing information or recording compass outputs for NDB parameters.
-As an alternative, a pilot quality assessment (effective coverage) of factors such as signal strength, voice and identification, and cross-pointer activity is used to determine compliance via visual observation.

-c.
-Flight Program Operations uses automatic direction finder antennas that meet omnidirectional sense antenna and rotatable loop (or a fixed loop and goniometer performing the same function) standards.

-2. Required Equipment.
+The use of either or both methods depend upon operational and engineering standards. - b.
+Flight Program Operations does not use continuous recording of the data derived from flight check, recordings of both field strength and the quality of the bearing information or recording compass outputs for NDB parameters.
+As an alternative, a pilot quality assessment (effective coverage) of factors such as signal strength, voice and identification, and cross-pointer activity is used to determine compliance via visual observation. - c.
+Flight Program Operations uses automatic direction finder antennas that meet omnidirectional sense antenna and rotatable loop (or a fixed loop and goniometer performing the same function) guidelines. - 2.
+Required Equipment.
 Front-end aircraft NDB system.
-No specific equipment requirements.

-3. Measurements.
-See 1b above.
+No specific equipment requirements. - 3.
+Measurements.
+See paragraph 1.b above.

+09/18/2024 8200.48 Appendix E